nyaaarlathotep/adventofcode/README.md

 Oh, come on.

 I get it, just like day6.
 Getting the abstractly similar objects together as a count num is the key.

+## day 15

+Dijkstra, right?

+Again.
+How long will it take this time?